Tazlina Is Recovering Its Homeland!WITH GRATITUDE

-The Village has an opportunity to purchase a 462-acre parcel of land along the Copper River, land that encompasses traditional, subsistence fish-wheel sites along the river.
+The Village anticipates closing in summer, 2023 on the purchase of 412 acres of land along the Copper River, land that encompasses traditional, subsistence fish-wheel sites along the river.
 Land that has archeological home sites dated to 300 – 700 years old (NPS, 2019).
-This culturally-significant, resource rich land was sold in 1954 by the U.S. Congress, at the nominal price of $10, to the Catholic Church’s Archdiocese of Alaska for establishing the Copper Valley School.
+This culturally-significant, resource rich land was sold in 1954 by the U.S. Congress, at the nominal price of $500, to the Catholic Church’s Archdiocese of Anchorage for establishing the Copper Valley School.

 The boarding school served as a regional education hub for two decades, educating many of today’s Alaska Native, business, and community leaders.

 But the school was closed in 1971 and a fire destroyed the facility in 1976, turning the site into a “brownfield” of toxic wastes.
 Asbestos, lead paint, abandoned fuel tanks, and building infrastructure debris created a hazardous waste field that sat in the midst of the Village community for three decades.

 Repatriate Homelands for Cultural and Subsistence Preservation

 Tazlina tribal leadership held a two-day, Vision to Action workshop in 2011 that initiated remediation of the burned school facility brownfield site.
 After an EPA and Alaska Department of Environmental Conservation-approved clean up of the land, conducted by the Archdiocese of Anchorage in 2014, and a fundraising campaign from 2018 – 2022, the Archdiocese is selling the land to the Native Village of Tazlina for $1,673,185.

 In the Tribe’s vision, the 462-acre parcel will once again serve as a cultural gathering place for village members, Ahtna Natives, and visitors.